cmexdev/PATH/README.md

 **ezjason** is a package dedicated for reading JSON files in one line of code, developed because of this project.

 View on [npm](https://npmjs.com/package/ezjason "The package on npm").

+## Launcher

+The launcher is written in C++.

+### Topics

+- Setting display mode
+- Extras

+**Setting display mode**

+Why fullscreen?

+Seriously?
+I shouldn't even have to say this!
+Most games are fullscreen.
+That's why.
+I will admit, it does make the game seem more immersive than just running it windowed.

+Where'd my cursor go?

+It went to X: 1920, Y: 1080 on your screen.
+If you are rocking an 4K or larger screen resolution, this placement will seem strange, but it worked on my screen. *This was an alternative to hiding it.* If you have any idea how to hide the mouse cursor in C++ for a console application, **please tell me** (or StackOverflow).